Module digint.userint

 Methods

-def bit_count(self) ‑> int
+def bit_count(self) ‑> int-

-Number of ones in the binary representation of the absolute value of self.
+bit_countNumber of ones in the binary representation of the absolute value of self.

 Also known as the population count.